 Gainesville, FL is almost exactly half way between St. Augustine on the Atlantic coast and Cedar Key on the Gulf coast.
 The past isn’t dead, wrote one chronicler of the Deep South, it isn’t even past.

-We moved to Gainesville in 1973.
-I was in first grade and for the first 4 years we lived there I went to the mostly White elementary school on the west side of town.
+We moved to Alachua Co. in 1973.
+I was in first grade and for the first 4 years we lived in Gainesville I went to the mostly White elementary school on the west side of town.
 The school was across the street from the pasture with the horses that would soon become the Oaks Mall.
 In 1977- towards the end of that decade in which the desegregation of public schools was finally being forced by state law – our neighborhood was redrawn as one of the many to be bused over into a different part of town and a different school.
 In 1978, I started middle school and the process repeated itself: 6th grade in the mostly White middle school on the west side of town; 7th and 8th grade at the school not just across town, but up to Archer Road and then that turn down that road deep-shaded with oaks and holding that low-slung church in that bend like the slowest of slow-moving rivers.
 Twice a day for two years our bus took that road and twice a day I loved the arc of that bend and that quiet church.